decentraland/avatar-assets/README.md

 # Decentraland Avatar Assets

 This repository contains the supporting assets for avatars in the Decentraland world.
+Please check https://github.com/decentraland/wearables-migration to publish this changes into the Content Servers.

 ## Getting Started